Tuesday, September 4, 2012

 What happened to the statue of the god, Dagon?
 Why and how?

-The Philistines worshipped a false god named Dagon.
+The Philistines worshiped a false god named Dagon.
 They set the ark of the covenant, the chest that had God’s Ten Commandments in it, next to the statue of this false god.
 And God knocked it down.
 The next day, the people put the statue of Dagon back up, and God knocked it down again and destroyed it.

 Here’s the point: God will not tolerate being second best or being put on the same level as something else.
 The Philistines tried to put Dagon on the same level as God.
 Eli the priest put his sons above God because he let his sons do whatever they wanted instead of listening to God and punishing them.
 And God destroyed them both.
 He destroyed the fake god, and He destroyed Eli and his sons.